We may sell insurance but believe it or not, we’re human too.

 Bona fide subcontractors

-This term is used to describe someone under your professional direction, but they're not necessarily an employee.
+Labour-only subcontractors are under your professional direction, (although they're not necessarily employees).
 They use the tools and materials supplied by your company and are required to comply with your health and safety regulations.

-Don't be intimidated by the legal babble.
-While it can be confusing, fully understanding the specifics of your tradesman insurance policies will help you significantly in the long run.
-We go to great lengths to make our policies easy to understand so you can quickly make a decision.
-However, if any of our customers have questions, our UK-based support team are available six days per week.
+However, if you still have questions, our friendly UK-based support team are available six days per week.
 So if you need any help or support when browsing our insurance, call us on 0116 243 7904 or contact our customer services team.